RubenRibeiro13/veeam-test-task/README.md

 # Folder Synchronization Script
 ## Description
-This Python script synchronizes the contents of two folders and logs the corresponding operations to a file and to the console output.
+This Python script synchronizes the contents of two folders and logs the corresponding operations to a log file and to the console output.
 The synchronization is periodic and one-way, which means the replica folder is a mirror of the source folder.

 ## Usage
 ### Basic Usage